-The Clean Energy Regulator publishes the details of all entities in shortfall.
+The Clean Energy Regulator publishes the details of all

 Under the REE Act, liable entities that pay a large-scale generation shortfall charge, resulting from a shortfall of surrender of LGCs, may claim a refund for the shortfall charge less an administration fee.
 To qualify for a refund, liable entities must surrender additional LGCs in a future year to cover all or part of the amount of certificate shortfall for which they initially paid the shortfall charge.

 A refund on a paid shortfall charge may only be claimed if:

 Refunds are not available for small-scale technology certificate shortfall charges.

 The Government has announced its intention to make legislative changes (through the 2019-20 Mid-Year Economic Fiscal Outlook) to clarify no tax is payable by liable entities who seek a refund of their LGC shortfall charge.
 This measure will apply to refunds relating to all LGC shortfall charges including those charges already paid.
 This change in tax legislation is expected to come into effect in 2020.

 Refunds may only be claimed during the ‘allowable refund period’.
 This period will generally be a two year window, commencing a year after the shortfall charge was incurred, assuming entities meet their annual lodgement dates and pay their shortfall on time.

 The allowable refund period starts the day after the liable entity lodges its large-scale generation shortfall statement (reporting no certificate shortfall) for the year following the year for which the shortfall charge was incurred.